JonathanMayeur/marketplace-dapp/README.md

     ```
     $ ganache-cli
     ```

-2. Compile and migrate the smart contracts to the test blockchain on port 8545.
+2. In the `client` directory, install dependencies. (i.a. openzeppelin-solidity)
     ```
+    $ npm install
+    ```

+3. Compile and migrate the smart contracts to the test blockchain on port 8545.
+Run these commands in the `marketplace-dapp` directory.
+    ```
     $ truffle compile
     $ truffle migrate
     ```

-3. In the `client` directory, we run the React app.
+4. In the `client` directory, we run the React app.
     ```
     $ npm run start
     ```
 Connect MetaMask to your private blockchain and use it to sign transactions.

-4. To run tests against your smart contracts.
+5. To run tests against your smart contracts.
     ```
     $ truffle test
     ```